 When you lack motivation, you may find that you may simply need to clean the house!
 This may involve cleaning your desk or completely clearing your mind of negative thoughts.
 Some people thrive in chaos, but most of us work better when our minds and our spaces are free of clutter.
 Relax for a few hours, clean off your desk, and come back to the task at hand.
 You just might find your motivation there, waiting for you!

 Motivational affirmations are another great way to get motivated when you need it the most.
 A positive statement such as, “I am my intrinsic motivator,” or “I use my energy to live my life to the fullest,” just might be the spark that you need to find inspiration.

 These statements will positively reprogram your mind.
 Doing so will help you find motivation in times of self-doubt or procrastination.
 Give it a good old-fashioned try; you just might be surprised by the results!

-Now, back to our Motivation Journal Boxset (Bullet Journal (BUJO), Lined, Blank Motivational Journals)…
+Now, back to my Motivation Journal Boxset (Bullet Journal (BUJO), Lined, Blank Motivational Journals)…

 Inside Your Motivational Journal Boxset (BUJO, Lined, Blank):